Halton Local Offer Accessibility Statement

 How we test this website

-The latest test was conducted on the 27 March 2024 by the Cabinet Office, Government Digital Service.
-The test was to ensure that we met our legal obligation of the website accessibility regulations that came into force on 23 September 2018.
-The outcome of this external and independent test was that the website was not compliant in some areas.
-Having been made aware of these the Halton Local Offer website was updated and amended accordingly, any outstanding issues are listed in this Accessibility Statement.
+The latest tests were conducted on the 27 March 2024, 10 July 2024 and the 17 July 2024 by the Cabinet Office, Government Digital Service.
+The tests were to ensure that we met our legal obligation of the website accessibility regulations that came into force on 23 September 2018.
+The outcome of these external and independent tests was that the website was not compliant in some areas.
+Having been made aware of these the Halton Local Offer website was updated and amended; accordingly, any outstanding issues are listed in this Accessibility Statement.

 Online services are re-assessed for accessibility whenever a major modification is undertaken; ‘page content’ is checked every time it is updated.
 Our current estimate is that further accessibility fixes to address non-accessible content on this site, will be undertaken during 2024 to 2025.
 The tools that are used are available as “free” from https://www.w3.org/WAI/ER/tools and the check list provided by Gov.uk: https://alphagov.github.io/wcag-primer/checklist.html#checklist.